sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 excess capacity on others.

-DRL will be used automatically unless one of the other rate limit algorithms is explicitly enabled via configuration.
+DRL will be used automatically unless one of the other rate limit algorithms are explicitly enabled via configuration.

 The DRL implements a token bucket algorithm.
-It's important to note that this algorithm will yield approximate results due to the nature of local rate limiting.
+It's important to note that this algorithm will yield approximate results due to the nature of the local rate limiting.

 ### Redis Rate Limiter